Labirintami/doc/docs/treegrid/api/treegrid_footerrowheight_config.md

 title: footerRowHeight
 ---

-@short:
-sets the height of rows in the footer
+@short: sets the height of rows in the footer

-@default:
+@signature: footerRowHeight?: number;

-40
+@default: 40

-@type: number

 @example:
 var grid = new dhx.Grid("grid_container", {